This website use cookies to help you have a superior and more admissible browsing experience on the website.

 The most effective way to prevent HA election errors during a vCenter upgrade is to disable vSphere HA temporarily.

-2. Set DRS to “Partially Automated”
+2. Set DRS to “Partially Automated.”

 During an upgrade, vCenter may experience delays in managing host resources.